Tool Search: Eligibility Import Wizard

 After you upload the file, Campus maps the file contents to the database through the student identifier:

-1. Enter the Raw Data File column number(s) containing student-identifying information in the Seq in Data File field(s) of the mapping editor.
+Enter the Raw Data File column number(s) containing student-identifying information in the Seq in data file fields of the mapping editor.

 Fixed-width Files Only

-2. Mark the checkbox(es) in the Strip Leading Zeros column of the mapping editor if the student identifier values of the data file start with zero(s) that should be removed before importing.
+- Mark the checkboxes Strip Leading Zeros if the student identifier values of the data file start with zero(s) that should be removed before importing.

 Step 4 of the wizard allows you to identify the Direct Certified Type(s) to be imported.